C5 Corvette Overview: The 5th Generation Corvette That Ran From 1997-2004

 C5 Corvettes for Sale

-Make sure you check out our Auction Results and see what Corvettes have been selling for at auction recently.
+Make sure you check out our Corvette Auction Category and see what Corvettes have been selling for at auction recently.
 Right now, the C5 Corvette might just be the ultimate performance bargain out there without having to put a lot of money out.
 You can buy a really nice C5 Corvette for Sale for around $15,000 to $20,000 and have a very nice daily driver.
 Jay Leno does a walkaround of a 1999 C5 Corvette.
 Check it out:

 While here, you will want to check out our Corvettes for Sale in our classified ads and see what is available.